10 Witchy Things to Do in April - Simple Spring Rituals for Beginners

 3. Collect Rainwater

-In Florida, we get rain frequently, but it really ramps up in the summer. in a lot of the USA, however, Rain is April’s middle name, so grab a jar and collect some!
+In Florida, we get rain frequently, but it really ramps up in the summer.
+In much of the U.S., however, rain is April’s middle name, so grab a jar and collect some!
 Use it for spells, watering plants, or making moon water with extra stormy oomph.

 5. Do an April Tarot Reading

 Pull a card for each week of the month and write down what it means to you.
-It’s like planning ahead... with a magical twist!
+It’s like planning ahead... with a magickal twist!

 6. Make an Eggshell Spell Jar